swerveaux/trivia/README.md

 shopspring.
 It's also trivial to get rid of that external dependency, especially since we're not really talking about money here, so floats would probably be fine.

+One of the problems I ran into initially is that truly random choices meant sometimes you'd get the same person 3-4 times in a row.
+Randomness is weird like that.
+So I tried to weight it - everyone starts with a set number of entries in a slice, by default 10, but when they come up as a choice, they drop to 1 entry in the slice.
+As long as they don't come up again, their number of entries in the slice grows by one back up to that max of 10.
+It's not perfect, you still get some weird RND choices, but it did seem to improve the variety of names that came up.